Geffreyvanderbos/geffre/src/note/absolute-music.md

 ---
 category: technology
 created: 2024-01-01
-title: "Today's Lack of Music with an Inherent Value"
+title: Today's Lack of Music with an Inherent Value
-updated: 2024-01-21
+updated: 2024-04-19
 ---

 Although a significant part of my music library is instrumental, I have never given the separation of music and poetry a lot of thought.
 Until I came across the concept of 'absolute music'.